diegojgarciacallejas/mlb-pitch-type-classification/README.md

 The results show how different machine learning algorithms perform when classifying pitch types based on pitch characteristics and game context.

+Among the evaluated models, **Support Vector Machine (SVM)** achieved the best performance with an accuracy of **0.76**, making it the strongest classifier in this comparison.

 ---

 ## Documentation